-Preventing crime is just as important as detecting crime once it has occurred.
+Preventing crime is just as important as detecting crime once it has taken place.
 A crime that doesn't occur is a victim that hasn't been created.
 By having a sustained focus on prevention, we can reduce the damage caused by crime, both in economic terms and to the lives it ruins.

-Police have an important part to play in crime prevention and I will hold the Chief Constable to account in ensuring that it is as much a part of police activity as the investigation and detection of crime.
-When crimes do occur, I also want to ensure that victims receive the right advice to help them avoid becoming repeat victims.
+Police have an important part to play and I will hold the Chief Constable to account to ensure crime prevention is as much a part of their activity as the investigation and detection of crime.
+When crimes do take place, I also want to ensure that victims receive the right advice to help them avoid becoming repeat victims.

 This will involve closer partnership working to help our communities become more crime aware and encourage them to take the necessary precautions to ensure life is made difficult for criminals.
-Community safety partners are also central to these efforts and I want to encourage better coordination with the police to ensure that there is a clear vision of how crime prevention can be achieved.
-To assist with this activity I will continue to fund a range of crime prevention specialists in areas such as business crime and cyber crime, who can work with residents and businesses.
+Community safety partners are also central to these efforts and I want to encourage better co-ordination with the police to ensure there is a clear vision of how crime prevention can be achieved.
+To assist with this activity, I will continue to fund a range of crime prevention specialists in areas such as business crime and cyber crime, who can work with residents and businesses.

-I will also continue to encourage citizen participation, including supporting the work of groups such as Neighbourhood Watch, Horse Watch and Business Watch schemes, which provide not only a deterrent effect on criminal activity but can help spread effective crime prevention methods to a wide audience.
-Overall, I want to ensure that our communities are doing all they can to make life difficult for criminals and send the strong signal that Warwickshire is not an easy target for crime.
+I will also continue to encourage citizen participation, including supporting the work of groups such as Neighbourhood Watch, Horse Watch, Heritage Watch and Business Watch schemes, which not only provide a deterrent to criminal activity but also help to spread effective crime prevention methods to a wide audience.
+Overall, I want to ensure our communities are doing all they can to make life difficult for criminals and send the message signal that Warwickshire is not an easy target for crime.